joeyhage/aws-solutions-architect-associate-notes/notes/Cantrill/Tech-Fundamentals.md

 - Layer 2 introduces MAC address: uniquely assigned to a piece of hardware
   - two parts: OUI (manufacturer) and network interface controller (NIC) specific
   - MAC address should be globally unique
+- layer 2 networks can only communicate with other layer 2 networks that use the same protocol (e.g. ethernet)
+- most common protocol for local networks is ethernet
+  - long distance, point to point links use protocols like PPP/MPLS/ATM

 ##### Frame